awentia/hybrid-sdk-api/README.md

 # Awentia Hybrid Cloud API Documentation

-A comprehensive guide to using the Hybrid Cloud API to configure Awentia's smart camera.
+A comprehensive guide to using the Hybrid Cloud API to configure Awentia's Hybrid SDK
 ## Navigation
 - [Installation](#installation)
 - [Configuration](#configuration)